MewsSystems/gitbook-distributor-guide/distributor-standalone.md

 https://www.mews.li/distributor/aaaa-bbbb-cccc-dddd-eeeeeeee
 ```

-The `aaaa-bbbb-cccc-dddd-eeeeeeee` part should be replaced with id of your Distributor configuration.
-Make sure you are using Distributor configuration id, not enterprise id.
+The `aaaa-bbbb-cccc-dddd-eeeeeeee` part should be replaced with your Distributor configuration id.
+See [Where to get configuration id](./faq.md#where-to-get-configuration-id) for details about where to find.

+⚠️ Make sure you are using Distributor configuration id, not enterprise id or other id.

-## Chain Distributor <a id="chain-distributor"></a>
+## Multi-enterprise Distributor

-If you want to use a chain Distributor with multiple properties, you can place several Distributor configurations identifiers together separated by a semicolon. \(The theme will be pulled from the id of the first configuration in the URL\).
+If you want to use a Distributor with multiple enterprises, you can place several Distributor configurations ids together separated by a semicolon. \(The theme will be pulled from the id of the first configuration in the URL\).

 ```text
 https://www.mews.li/distributor/aaaa-bbbb-cccc-dddd-eeeeeeee;ffff-gggg-hhhh-iiii-jjjjjjjj
 ```